dotbitHQ/did-bit-spec/README.md

 - `org_w3c_did_verificationMethod`

   OPTIONAL.
 A set of [verification methods](https://www.w3.org/TR/did-core/#verification-methods) as per W3C DID Core specification.
-Verification method `id` property values `MUST` be relative DID URIs, e.g., `#my-key-id-1234`.
+Verification method `id` property values MUST be relative DID URIs.

   > NOTE: the owner of the .bit name will be automatically propagated as a verification method during DID resolution.